This website uses cookies to help you make the most of your visit.

 Pharmacy context

 This is a pharmacy which is based on an industrial estate in Swindon.
 It serves its local population which is mixed in age range and background but includes a significant number of elderly people.
 The pharmacy opens five days a week.
 The pharmacy mainly provides medicines in multi-compartment compliance aids for people to use while living in their own homes and in care homes.
 Most of these compliance packs are prepared with the assistance of a dispensing robot.
-It also offers treatment for a range of minor ailments using the NHS Community Pharmacist Consultation Service.
 The premises are normally not open to the public to visit in person.

 Inspection summary findings